azat-co/practicalnode/chapter1/chapter1.md

 $ curl https://npmjs.org/install.sh | sh
 ```

-**Tip**  If you find yourself getting errors when trying to install the module globally via npm (`$ npm install -g <packagename>`), reinstall Node.js and npm with the  "Installing Without sudo" solution below to eliminate the need to use `sudo` with the installation command.
+**Tip**  If you find yourself getting errors when trying to install the module globally via npm (`$ npm install -g <packagename>`), reinstall Node.js and npm with the  "Installing Without sudo" solution—discussed in the next section—to eliminate the need to use `sudo` with the installation command.

 ## Installing Without sudo